Quick facts about Roman Merseyside

 People have made different interpretations of this map.
 Portus Setantiorum could be as far north as Fleetwood near Blackpool or even as far West as Meols on the Wirral.

 Ptolemy’s map shows rivers called Seteia and Belisama.
 These could be the Roman names for the Rivers Dee and Mersey?

 The problem with Ptolemy's map is that he based his ‘locations’ on other people’s words.
 These words were translated across different languages.
-Furthermore, the map itself was not actually drawn until 1000 years after designed it.
+Furthermore, the map itself was not actually drawn until 1000 years after Ptolemy designed it.

 The River Mersey Earthquake

-One theory that the River Mersey itself was not really exist in Roman times the way it does today.
+One theory that the River Mersey itself did not really exist in Roman times the way it does today.
 It is possible that it was created from an earthquake sometime after the Romans had left the area.

 Several Victorian Canal engineers came to this conclusion when examining the Mersey and some of the known geology of the area.

 It is also now known that the geography of the area was much different in ancient times than it is today.
 There is evidence that areas that are now sea and river were once land that people lived on.
 Old tree stumps have been found right across the Wirral coastline and the general Liverpool area was thought to be marshland years ago.